Sustaining Peace Globally: Insights from his Holiness; the Dalai Lama

 May 16, 2016

-“Constant living in anger by humans is leading to limited hope and changing to detestation which makes life difficult.”
+“Humans who constantly live in anger leads to limited hope and detestation that makes life difficult.”

 — Dalai Lama